jiang93/raspberry_pi_network_setup/README.txt

-This python application is created to configure the network of a raspberry pi using a internet device such as a phone of computer.
+This python application is created to configure the network of a raspberry pi.

-The raspberry pi will be act as a hotspot for 3 mins when it boots up and allow user to connect it and access the webpage to submit the network configuration via the webpage.
+The raspberry pi will be act as a hotspot for 3 mins when it boots up.
+During this time, user can connect to the raspberry pi hotspot and access the network configuration webpage 192.168.50.1:80 via a phone or computer.

 BOOT → ap_then_sta.service → ap_then_sta.sh
     |